Viridian Therapeutics completes enrollment in REVEAL-1 and REVEAL-2 clinical trials for VRDN-003

-Viridian Therapeutics announced it has completed enrollment in its REVEAL-1 and REVEAL-2, phase 3 clinical trials for VRDN-003 in patients with active and chronic thyroid eye disease (TED).
+Viridian Therapeutics announced it has completed enrollment in its REVEAL-1 and REVEAL-2 phase 3 clinical trials for VRDN-003 in patients with active and chronic thyroid eye disease (TED).

 VRDN-003 is a subcutaneously delivered, half-life extended, potential best-in-class anti–IGF-1R antibody.
 Additionally, it has the same binding domain as veligrotug and was engineered to have a longer half-life.

 REVEAL-1 enrolled 132 patients, while REVEAL-2 enrolled 204, with each exceeding the expected enrollment of 117 and 195 patients, respectively.
-According to the company, 67% of patients in REVEAL-1 and 56% of patients from REVEAL-2 are in the US.
+According to the company, 67% of patients in REVEAL-1 and 56% of patients in REVEAL-2 are in the US.

 Steve Mahoney, Viridian’s president and CEO, commented on the update in a press release from the company.